 Sample report packs are available for all software.
 These report packs include examples of each report in the software and include detailed information regarding each item on the report.
-Select Help | Documentation for a list of all available resources.
-The sample reports can also be accessed via our Web site at:
+In the Quick Launch, search for and select "Documentation," for a list of all available resources.
+The sample reports can also be accessed via our website at: